-Coram International is currently working with UNICEF to develop and deliver a series of capacity-building training courses for juvenile justice, social welfare and child protection professionals in Libya (delivered in Tunisia).
-Courses include: multi-disciplinary training on restorative justice and juvenile justice for police, judges, lawyers, social workers, psychologists, prosecutors and civil society activists; multi-disciplinary training for these professionals on the treatment of child victims and witnesses in contact with the criminal justice system; and specialist training courses on children in conflict and in contact with the law for judges and prosecutors, and social workers.
-The training courses and activities are being designed specifically to:
+From 2014 to 2015, Coram International worked with UNICEF to develop and deliver a series of capacity-building training courses for juvenile justice, social welfare and child protection professionals in Libya (delivered in Tunisia).
+Courses included: multi-disciplinary training on restorative justice and juvenile justice for police, judges, lawyers, social workers, psychologists, prosecutors and civil society activists; multi-disciplinary training for these professionals on the treatment of child victims and witnesses in contact with the criminal justice system; and specialist training courses on children in conflict and in contact with the law for judges and prosecutors, and social workers.
+The training courses and activities were designed specifically to:

 - Provide in-depth knowledge of the international standards and best practices relating to juvenile justice, child social welfare and child protection;